This year, I celebrate 25 years of being vegan. It was the best decision I ever made.

 And that it has, in every possible way.

-I launched Healthy Vegan as a personal project more than two years later, and I cannot believe the transformation I have undergone.
+In looking back, I cannot believe the transformation I have undergone.
 In short, I feel like a new person and am so grateful for the experiences, lessons, and even hardships that have allowed me to finally take charge of my body, my health, and my life.
 My physical and mental well-being are no longer relegated to the back-burner, even though I continue to run my business and enjoy life's great pleasures.
 But I've figured out ways to nourish my body with the best food possible (without sacrficing flavor) and effortlessly maintain my natural weight.
 I still dine out regularly, but I do so responsibly ... and deliciously.
 Through a more committed fitness routine, I'm amazed at how much stronger my body has become.
 I also practice gratitude and find joy in everyday moments.
-It took two decades of veganism and lots of life experience to finally figure out the tools to live my best life.
+It took more than two decades of veganism and lots of life experience to finally figure out the tools to live my best life.
 After all, we have one chance at this, and there is no dress rehearsal.

 I hope I can inspire you to become the best version of yourself.
 When you feel good and strong and empowered in all aspects of your life, nothing can stop you from achieving the life you want.
 Whether you want to be the best mom for your children, pen a novel, travel the world, or run a business, a healthy lifestyle—encompassing physical, mental, emotional, spiritual, and financial wellness—is the foundation for it all.

 Here's to the next chapter for all of us.
 Your dream life starts now—it's just waiting for you to embrace.
 Begin this very moment, and make today your masterpiece.